allandingwall/AdventOfCode2025/README.md

     cd Day1
     python3 main.py

-Repeat with `Day2`, `Day3`, and so on.

-## Goals

-- Practise algorithmic problem-solving.
-- Strengthen Python skills.
-- Maintain clear, readable, and well-structured solutions.

 ## Advent of Code

-You can find the event and problem statements at:
+You can find the event and challenges at:

 https://adventofcode.com/2025